aaronksaunders/icon-vue/README.md

 # VueJS Hello World w/Ionic4

 ## Overview
-Simple application showing the latest use of using ionic framework webcomponents with vuejs
+Simple application showing the latest use of using ionic framework webcomponents with vuejs.
+Will be presenting at our local meetup here in DC -> https://www.meetup.com/The-Washington-Ionic-Framework-Meetup/events/257297176/

 - vue-router
 - vuex